-SE CTION D OTHER INFORMATION ABOUT YOU 21 Were you e ever physically, emotionally, or sexually harassed by any person other than an individual working RCMP?
-Yes □ No wered "Yes" to question 21, please advise whether you reported such physical, emotional, sexual or sexual orientation on to the police and whether there were/are legal proceedings (whether civil or criminal) with regard to these events. ☐ Yes □ No B - If you ans wered "Yes" to question 21, please answer the following questions to the best of your knowledge and ability How did What hat Was any please did ysically, emotionally, or sexually harassed you?
-It happen (circumstances leading up to the physical, emotional, sexual or sexual orientation harassment)? appened (please describe the acts of physical, emotional, sexual or sexual orientation harassment)? ything said to you during the physical, emotional, sexual or sexual orientation harassment (For example, a threat?
-If so lescribe what was said)?
-It is appeared to be a sexual or harassm nent started)? ten did the physical, emotional, sexual or sexual orientation harassment happen? id the physical, emotional, sexual or sexual orientation harassment stop?
-Where of Did you did the physical, emotional, sexual or sexual orientation harassment happen? speak to anyone about the physical, emotional, sexual or sexual orientation harassment (for example, a parent, friend, health care professional, etc.)?
-In your own w ords, please describe how this other physical, emotional, sexual or sexual orientation harassment affected your life, training and employment, in the space below:
+1 V Vere you ever physically, emotionally, or sexually harassed by any person other than an individual working 1000 vithin the RCMP? es □ No 35 Α. If you answered "Yes" to question 21, please advise whether you reported such physical, emotional, sexual or sexual oriental harassment to the police and whether there were/are legal proceedings (whether civil or criminal) with regard to these events ☐ Yes ☐ No В If you answered "Yes" to question 21, please answer the following questions to the best of your knowledge and ability Who physically, emotionally, or sexually harassed you?
+How did it happen (circumstances leading up to the physical, emotional, sexual or sexual orientation harassment)?
+What happened (please describe the acts of physical, emotional, sexual or sexual orientation harassment)?
+Was anything said to you during the physical, emotional, sexual or sexual orientation harassment (For example, a threat?
+If please describe what was said)?
+When did it happen (please include the approximate date when the physical, emotional, sexual or sexual orientation harassment started)?
+How often did the physical, emotional, sexual or sexual orientation harassment happen?
+When did the physical, emotional, sexual or sexual orientation harassment stop?
+Where did the physical, emotional, sexual or sexual orientation harassment happen?
+Did you speak to anyone about the physical, emotional, sexual or sexual orientation harassment (for example, a pare spouse, friend, health care professional, etc.)? your own words, please describe how this other physical, emotional, sexual or sexual orientation harassment affected your life duding you training and employment in the enace helow: luding you training and employment, in the space below: luding you training and employment, in the space below: luding you training and employment, in the space below: luding you training and employment, in the space below: luding you training and employment, in the space below: luding you training and employment, in the space below: luding you training and employment, in the space below: luding you training and employment, in the space below: luding you training and employment, in the space below: luding you training and employment, in the space below: luding you training and employment, in the space below: luding you training and employment, in the space below: luding you training and employment, in the space below: luding you training and employment, in the space below: luding you training and employment, in the space below: luding you training and employment, in the space below: luding you training and employment, in the space below: luding you training and employment, in the space below: luding you training and employment, in the space below: luding you training and employment, in the space below: luding you training and employment, in the space below: Auding you training and employment, in the space below: luding you training and employment, in the space below: